 • Creating media

-• Programming
+• Programming and coding

 Why is Computing successful at Handale?